-This edition of DHI Hiring Indicators continues to explore the DHI Vacancy and Application Flow Database for new insights about labor market behavior.
-Section I highlights several key results.
-Section II describes the DHI Database and uses it to develop new statistics on application flows and vacancy postings.
-Section III presents statistics on vacancy duration and recruiting intensity based on the Job Openings and Labor Turnover Survey.
+This edition of DHI Hiring Indicators highlights dramatic seasonal swings in job seeking activity, as measured by the flow of applications to online vacancy postings.
+Section I highlights a few results.
+Section II draws on the DHI Vacancy and Application Flow Database to develop evidence on seasonality in application flows.
+Section III draws on the Job Openings and Labor Turnover Survey to present statistics on vacancy duration and recruiting intensity per vacancy.
 Section IV provides additional information about the DHI Hiring Indicators and DHI Group, Inc.